eric1216/Customer-Order-Tracking-and-Insights/interview_instructions.md

 ## Additional Requirements

 1. **Assume the CSV file is too large to load into memory all at once**.
 You should implement your solution in a way that handles large datasets efficiently, either by using chunking or streaming.

-2. Your code should **handle edge cases** such as:
-   - Missing or malformed data in the CSV.
-   - Orders with a `quantity` of 0 or negative prices.
-   - Customers with no orders in the dataset.

-3. Provide a short summary of your approach, including **time and space complexity considerations**.
+2. Provide a short summary of your approach, including **time and space complexity considerations**.

 ---